The Australian Council of Social Service is committed to ensuring that your participation in our important work protects that privacy.

 ACOSS collects personal information to allow us to send you communication that is relevant to you.
 In order to improve communication and responsiveness to our members and online subscribers, we collect the following information:

-- Information you provide – ACOSS collects your name and email address for the purpose of sending you news relating to the work ACOSS has been involved in.
+- Information you provide – ACOSS collects your contact details for the purpose of sending you news relating to the work ACOSS has been involved in.
 You can ask to stop receiving these emails or change your details at any time by using the link at the bottom of each email or by sending an email to: [email protected].
 Any additional information you choose to provide in the course of ACOSS actions and surveys is stored securely.

 - Communications with us – When you send an email or register for an event to ACOSS or give us information over the phone, we may retain this in order to respond to your inquiry.